code-dot-org/code-dot-org/SETUP.md

 ## Overview

-1. Request and Configure AWS access (code.org staff) or configure local secrets.
+1. Request and Configure AWS access (code.org staff) or configure local secrets (open source contributors).
 See (Configure AWS Access or Secrets)[#configure-aws-access-or-secrets] below.
 This step is not required until rake is first run below, but staff may wish to submit the request first so its ready when rake is.

 1. Install OS-specific prerequisites
    - See the appropriate section below: [OS X](#os-x-monterey---including-apple-silicon-m1), [Ubuntu](#ubuntu-1804-download-iso), [Windows](#windows)